When I got sober on 9/5/16, I didn’t have a support system. Not even AA.

-It was messy.
 I had absolutely no idea what I was doing, how to stay sober, or even who I was without the drinking.
-And the shame- not just being sober, shame of who I was.
-But I also knew with every fiber of my being that I wanted to be sober.
+And the shame- not just because I got sober, I was so ashamed of who I was.
+But, I also knew that I needed to stop running away from myself and find my way back home to me.

 RELATED: HOW I SIMPLIFIED MY SOBRIETY JOURNEY & HOW YOU CAN TOO